photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 ##### Storage #####

-Local Solid-State Drives (SSD) are [generally best](https://mariadb.com/de/resources/blog/how-to-tune-mariadb-write-performance/):
+Local Solid-State Drives (SSD) are [best for databases](https://mariadb.com/de/resources/blog/how-to-tune-mariadb-write-performance/) of any kind:

 - Database performance extremely benefits from high throughput which HDDs can't provide
 - SSDs have more predictable performance and can handle more concurrent requests